Drive sales on autopilot with ecommerce-focused features

 - Revenue: $50 million–$75 million

-Kemo Sabe is another WooCommerce site example of a brand designing their homepage around a single hero image.
-They sell a variety of luxury Western fashion items, including jackets, hats, boots, and even belt buckles.
+Kemo Sabe is another WooCommerce site example of a brand designing its homepage around a single hero image.
+It sells a variety of luxury Western fashion items, including jackets, hats, boots, and even belt buckles.

-In fact, Kemo Sabe goes above and beyond the conventional hero image by using a background video that illustrates the process of producing one of their flagship hats.
-This is a great way to showcase your unique brand style, particularly if your company uses traditional or bespoke production methods.
+In fact, Kemo Sabe goes above and beyond the conventional hero image by using a background video that illustrates the process of producing one of its flagship hats.
+This is a great way to showcase unique brand style, particularly if the company uses traditional or bespoke production methods.

 Because of the delectable nature of this particular category, it’s a good idea to see some WooCommerce food store examples.